storybookjs/react-native/docs/src/pages/basics/quick-start-guide/index.md

 ---

 Storybook supports many different frontend view layers with more coming!
-React, Vue, Angular, Mithril, Marko, HTML, Svelte, Meteor, and Ember are currently supported.
+React, Vue, Angular, Mithril, Marko, HTML, Svelte, Meteor, Ember and Preact are currently supported.
 Follow these steps to get started with Storybook.

 Get started using the automated command line tool.
 This command adds a set of boilerplate files for Storybook in your project: